jackilouraboy-creator/CCM101-jviernes/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 - Continue building a structured GitHub Cloud Computing Portfolio.

 ## Cloud Infrastructure Components

-Four core categories of cloud infrastructure were investigated and documented in `cloud-components.md`, based on the findings from the KillerCoda environment:

 - **Compute Resources**: the CPU and RAM that run workloads.
 The environment provided 1 CPU core and approximately 1.9 GiB of RAM.
 - **Storage Resources**: the disks that retain data even after a restart.
 The environment included `/dev/vda1`, `/dev/vda15`, and `/dev/vda16`.
 - **Networking Resources**: the addressing and connectivity that let systems communicate.
 The environment was assigned the internal IP addresses 172.30.1.2 and 172.17.0.1.